 - Both hormones prevent a woman’s ovary from releasing an egg during her cycle.
 They do this by affecting the levels of other hormones the body makes.

-- Progestins help prevent sperm from making there way to the egg by making mucus around a woman's cervix thick and sticky.
+- Progestins help prevent sperm from making their way to the egg by making mucus around a woman’s cervix thick and sticky.

 Types of hormonal birth control methods include:

 - Birth control pills: These may contain both estrogen and progestin, or only progestin.